 There is something magical about the South of France.
-From Nice and the French Riviera to the glamor of St. Tropez to the lavender fields and hillside villages in the Luberon Valley of Provence, there’s nowhere quite like it.
+From Nice and the French Riviera to the lavender fields and hillside villages in the Luberon Valley of Provence, there’s nowhere quite like it.
 Somehow, the best villages in Provence manage to feel untouched and undiscovered – despite Provence being a major tourist hotspot.

 Maybe it’s how the buildings don’t change; how the businesses don’t cater to the whims of tourists; how the Provencal attitude towards fresh, accessible food means that despite being in the most beautiful place in the world, you can still eat a wheel of fresh cheese for under two euros and a baguette for 75 centimes.
 Ahh, Southern France.
 You just get me.